Kyomachiya in Shimabara

 ※The name of each room is derived from the famous "Tayu" geishas who were active in Shimabara.

-You can use the building as it is and for various purposes such as share houses, share offices, restaurants, shops, and offices.
+You can use the building as it is and for various purposes apart from residences, such as restaurants, shops, and offices.

 By gathering and connecting various people in this space where Shimabara's culture and history are engraved, a new culture will be born and transmitted.
 We would be definitely happy if it could become such a place.